 The best gaming headset can genuinely make a big difference to your life… well, your gaming life anyway.
 It might be a little much to expect a shiny new set of headphones to solve all your problems.
-But whether it’s by giving you the best in-game soundscape or letting you pick out footsteps around the corner like some audio-based wall-hack, great game audio can be transformative.
+But whether it’s by giving you the best in-game soundscape, or letting you pick out footsteps around the corner like some audio-based wall-hack, great game audio can be transformative.

 Making sure you’ve got the right audio setup for your gaming rig is absolutely vital to getting the ultimate experience, and a quality gaming headset has a massive part to play in the overall immersion of PC gaming.
 We’ve tested the latest and greatest from the top manufacturers in the land, from Turtle Beach headsets, Razer, HyperX, SteelSeries, Sennheiser, and more, all to help you figure out what the right set of cans is for you and the games you play.

 But the best gaming headset can mean different things to different people.
 Do you want a versatile headset which will make your music and movies sound just as good as your games?
 Are you an isolationist who needs a pair of cans to block the outside world or a set which will deliver the most natural soundscape possible, regardless of leakage?